Sameer Ralhan - Chemours President

 Chemours Management Efficiency

-The company has Return on Asset (ROA) of 0.0283 % which means that for every $100 of assets, it generated a profit of $0.0283.
+The company has Return on Asset (ROA) of 0.0249 % which means that for every $100 of assets, it generated a profit of $0.0249.
 This is way below average.
-Likewise, it shows a return on total equity (ROE) of (0.6653) %, which implies that it produced no returns to current stockholders.
+Likewise, it shows a return on total equity (ROE) of (0.938) %, which implies that it produced no returns to current stockholders.
 Chemours' management efficiency ratios could be used to measure how well Chemours manages its routine affairs as well as how well it operates its assets and liabilities.
-At present, Chemours' Return On Equity is projected to slightly decrease based on the last few years of reporting.
-At present, Chemours' Asset Turnover is projected to slightly decrease based on the last few years of reporting.
+The current year's Return On Tangible Assets is expected to grow to -0.05.
+The current year's Return On Capital Employed is expected to grow to -0.0008.
+At present, Chemours' Non Current Assets Total are projected to increase significantly based on the last few years of reporting.
+The current year's Total Current Assets is expected to grow to about 3.1 B, whereas Non Currrent Assets Other are forecasted to decline to about 461 M.

 Similar Executives